DeMaCS-UNICAL/BrainyBot/README.md

 BrainyBot is a delta robot capable of playing match-3 games and ball-sorting puzzles by acting on mobile phones.
-The robot recognizes objects of different colors and shapes through a vision module, is capable of making strategic decisions based on declarative models of the game’s rules and of the game playing strategy, and features an effector that execute moves on physical devices.
+The robot recognizes objects of different colors and shapes through a vision module; it is capable of making strategic decisions based on declarative models of the game’s rules and of the game playing strategy, and features a delta-style effector that execute moves on physical devices.
 Our solution integrates multiple AI methods, including vision processing and answer set programming.
 Helpful and